How to Update WordPress Manually and Automatically – 4 Proven Ways

 You can create a backup of your WordPress website both manually and with a plugin.
 Manual backup involves sensitive tools like cPanel, phpMyAdmin, and FTP accounts.

-It’s a bit painstaking to backup a WordPress website via the cPanel and FTP.
+It’s a bit painstaking to back up a WordPress website via the cPanel and FTP.
 That’s why we suggest you use a backup plugin instead to reduce the workload.

 There are many WordPress backup plugins available in the ecosystem.
 You can choose any of the following three.
 These are top-quality plugins that can serve your purpose.

-1. BlogVault
+1. WPvivid

-2. UpdraftPlus
+2. BlogVault

-3. Backup Buddy
+4. Backup Buddy

-4. Duplicator
+5. Duplicator

-How to Update WordPress – 3 Easiest Ways
+How to Update WordPress – 4 Easiest Ways

 3 ways to update your WordPress site